The bladder is where urine gets stored before going to the toilet. The bladder holds around 400 to 600ml or urine. Learn more bladder facts here:

 - Cystocele: Weakened pelvic muscles (usually from childbirth) allow the bladder to press on the vagina, and problems with urination can result.

-- Bed-wetting (nocturnal enuresis): Bed-wetting is defined as recurrent involuntary passage of urine during sleep by a child five years of age or older who has never achieved night-time dryness.
+- Bed-wetting (nocturnal enuresis): Bed-wetting is defined as recurrent involuntary passage of urine during sleep by a child five years of age or older.

 - Dysuria (painful urination): This is pain or discomfort during urination that is usually due to infection or inflammation of the bladder or external genitals.